kevinjqiu/hackerrank/ctci-find-the-running-median/NOTES.md

 Use a heap to always keep the list sorted.

-Take the median is approximately O(n/2)
+Take the median is approximately O(n/2), and with n input numbers, it's O(n^2)

+Obviously this is still too slow for large sets